Bayesian Multinomial Logistic Regression for Numerous Categories: Methodology

+Above, we do not specify how to sample $\bbeta_j$.
+Unlike most other data augmentation techniques discussed in Section \ref{sec:intro}, the posterior distribution in Equation \ref{conditional:beta} does not have an obvious conjugate prior to assume for $p(\bbeta_j)$, and as such the choice is up to the practitioner.
+As these are non-conjugate, we are not proposing a full Gibbs sampler.
+Instead, we demonstrate two useful options for sampling the posteriors of $\bbeta_j$.
+Then in our analyses in Section \ref{sec:sim} and \ref{sec:data}, we choose standard normal priors for all coefficients.

-One issue with the standard Metropolis-Hastings sampler is that its random-walk behavior may not effectively explore spaces very well.
-Our simple sampler for the $\beta$ coefficients may be suboptimal given the development of clever algorithms that move around the sampling space more elegantly, such as elliptical slice sampling from \cite{MurrayAdamsMackay2010}.
-This method of slice sampling requires a multivariate normal prior on a vector of $P$ parameters.
-For each sampling step, a random draw from the prior is combined with the current state of the sampler (both are $P$-length vectors) to create an ellipse of plausible values in $\mathbb{R}^P$ space.
+First, we use elliptical slice sampling from \cite{MurrayAdamsMackay2010}.
+This method of slice sampling requires a $P$-dimensional multivariate normal prior on each vector $\bbeta_j$, $j=1,...,C-1$.
+For each sampling step, a random draw from the prior is combined with the current state of the sampler to create an ellipse of plausible values in $\mathbb{R}^P$ space.
 Proposal values are taken from this ellipse and accepted/rejected based on the log likelihood.

-For further detail, please see \cite{MurrayAdamsMackay2010}.
-This sampling method does not include our auto-tune during the burn-in iterations.
+Second, like \cite{johndrow2019mcmc}, we use a sequence of univariate adaptive Metropolis samplers for each coefficient in each of the $\bbeta_j$ vectors.
+This simple approach preserves flexibility and can generalize to many scenarios.
+In contrast, a multivariate normal proposal distribution would require a case-specific covariance matrix to sample efficiently, such that there are $C-1$ different $P\times P$ covariance matrices to tune.
+Instead, we simply have $(C-1)*P$ univariate proposal distributions, each with a single variance value to tune.
+Akin to the adaptive Metropolis-within-Gibbs method of \cite{roberts2009examples}, we tune these using the approach of \cite{Fellingham2018PredictingHR}, where the proposal variances are adjusted during the burn-in phase of MCMC such that the acceptance rate is in an acceptable range, then the proposal variances are all fixed for the actual saved MCMC samples.
+Further detail is in Appendix \ref{app:tuning}.